 - 1. Livestreaming means that the progress of the meeting is digitally communicated over the Internet, in real time, as events unfold. - 2.
-Footage of livestreaming is not retained, edited or archived captured in video format by Council and made publicly available on the Council website. - Meetings of Council and its two one major Standing Committees (Strategy and Policy Operationas and Operations and Finance) will be livestreamed (excluding any sessions held in public excluded). - 4.
-The intent of livestreaming and video capture is to increase the accessibility of Council decision-making processes to the public. - 5.
-Instructions on accessing livestreaming and video capture will be provided by Council via Council's website and Facebook page. - 6.
-Appropriate signage will be displayed both in and outside the meeting room alerting the public to the fact that proceedings are livestreamed, and available on the Council website.
+Footage of livestreaming is recorded and made available via the Council website. - 3.
+Meetings of Council and its one major Standing Committee (Strategy and Operations) will be livestreamed (excluding any sessions held in public excluded). - 4.
+The intent of livestreaming is to increase the accessibility of Council decision-making processes to the public. - 5.
+Instructions on accessing livestreaming will be provided by Council via Council's website and Facebook page. - Appropriate signage will be displayed both in and outside the meeting room alerting the public to the fact that proceedings are livestreamed, and available on the Council website.